 1996 A peace agreement between the largest Muslim rebel group and the government did not prevent clashes between other Mindanao rebels and security forces.

-1995 Government troops struck against Muslim rebels after attacks on Mindanao towns attributed to breakaway rebel factions.
+1995 Government troops attacked Muslim rebels after raids on Mindanao towns were attributed to breakaway rebel factions.

 Type of Conflict

 Parties to the Conflict